 19. Called Loss of Shot Fouls: If called by an opposing player at the table, the following are fouls:

-(A) Exceeding the 2 minute limit between each player's shot (after 15 second courtesy warning).
+(A) Exceeding the 1 minute limit between each player's shot (after 15 second courtesy warning).

 (B) A player, before, during or after a shot (with body or clothes) moves any ball, or (with cue) moves the cue ball twice or more (double-clutch), or any other ball once or more.